Rachael Kable in a Blog Post

 Lastly, I’d love to let you in on my entrepreneurial side!
 The writer, the introvert (surprise!), the creator, the wellness coach, the e-course developer, the budding podcaster, the learner (again!), the ideas woman, the workshop facilitator… The list goes on, but the most important thing is that all these aspects create the entrepreneur I am today.
 We’re all different and we all have very unique things to offer.

-After studying psychology, volunteering on the helpline at the Anxiety Recovery Centre for Victoria and learning to manage my own stress (which began during my teenage years), I love helping women to tap into mindfulness and self-love to live enriched, fulfilled, happy, energetic, peaceful and inspired lives.
-I’m currently running one-on-one workshops via Skype to help women uncover and create authentic happiness and I’m on the cusp of launching my podcast, The Mindful Kind.
-I’ve also got an e-course in the making, which will offer an exciting journey into self-love (including self-compassion, stress management, meditation and confidence building).
-My first e-book is available to download (for free!) when you subscribe to my newsletter.
+After studying psychology, volunteering on the helpline at the Anxiety Recovery Centre for Victoria and learning to manage my own stress (which began during my teenage years), I love helping people to tap into mindfulness and self-love to live enriched, fulfilled, happy, energetic, peaceful and inspired lives.